raspberrypi/usbboot/secure-boot-recovery5/README.md

 ../rpiboot -d . -j metadata
 ```

+## Requirement for flashed OTP
+The BCM2712 will not boot a signed EEPROM image unless it holds the public key in its One Time Programmable (OTP) memory.
+If you try to boot a signed EEPROM image without burning the public key into OTP:

+* The EEPROM firmware will not run and there will be no output on the debug header.
+The device will not boot.
+* On the BCM2712 C1 stepping (found on older Pi 5B models), the boot LED on the Raspberry Pi 5B will display an error code by flashing green 2 times.
+* On the BCM2712 D0 stepping (found on Pi 500, CM5, and newer Pi 5Bs), the boot LED will not display an error code, however the device will still not boot.

+This is different from the BCM2711 chip used in the Raspberry Pi 4B and CM4.
+On the BCM2711, it was possible to test out the secure boot flow without making irreversible changes to the OTP.
+The user could flash a signed `pieeprom.bin` EEPROM firmware image and test that it would verify the signature of the `boot.img` file correctly.
+On the Pi 5, this is not possible.

+However, it is possible to check that your signed `boot.img` file is bootable on the BCM2712.
+To do this, place the files `boot.img` and `boot.sig` in the `boot` partition of your Raspberry Pi OS image.
+Then modify the file `config.txt` on the boot partition to contain the entry `boot_ramdisk=1`.
+On the next boot, the Raspberry Pi will unpack the `boot.img` into memory and treat it as the boot partition.

 ### Example UART output
 This output is given by the EEPROM bootloader when it verifies the signature of a `boot.img`.
 It can be read over the [3-pin Serial Debug Port](https://datasheets.raspberrypi.com/debug/debug-connector-specification.pdf).
 This is accessible via a JST-SH header on the Pi 5B.
 On the CM5, it is unpopulated on the top side of the board.
 ```